Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Mississippi

 Citation: Code of Rules 18-006-102, Part II

-All reports of positive drug screens for a mother and/or infant shall be screened-in by the centralized intake unit.
-All reports of positive drug screens for a mother and/or infant that have been screened in shall be assigned to a worker for investigation/assessment.
+The centralized intake unit shall screen in all reports of positive drug screens for a mother or infant.
+All reports of positive drug screens for a mother and/or infant that have been screened-in shall be assigned to a worker for investigation/assessment.

 Responsibility for Development of the Plan of Safe Care